 As OGS Deputy Assistant Administrator and, prior to that, as the Europe Area Manager for OGS, Halinski was responsible for all TSA operations and administrative activities in Europe.
 Previously, he was the TSA Representative for Italy and Africa, covering 38 countries.

 Additional accomplishments since joining TSA include serving as the TSA/DHS lead for the 2006 Winter Olympics and acting as the TSA Representative for the evacuation of Americans from Lebanon in 2006.
 He also developed and implemented a successful Africa engagement strategy for TSA, as well as the Safe Skies for Africa program.
-In addition, Halinski directed the TSA response to international incidents including the air cargo bomb plot in October 2010, rebuilding of Haiti's transportation security infrastructure following the 2010 earthquake, and the December 25, 2009 attempted attack on Northwest Flight 253.
+In addition, Halinski directed the TSA response to international incidents including the air cargo bomb plot in October 2010; the 2010 Haiti earthquake; and the December 25, 2009 attempted attack on Northwest Flight 253.

 Previously, Halinski served 25 years in the Marine Corps in a variety of positions.
 Highlights of this period include several successful tours involving counterterrorism, counter-drugs, and counter-proliferation operations.